edgarrc/ES-deploy/README.md

 # ES-deploy

-This docker-compose project has Elasticsearch and Kibana as backend and Nginx as frontend, it is a base configuration for your production enviroment with a fast setup.
+This docker-compose project has Elasticsearch and Kibana as backend with Nginx as frontend.
+It is a base configuration for your production enviroment with a fast setup.

 - Kibana http port 80
 - Elasticsearch http port 92